1985 Stanley Cup playoffs: (A2) Quebec Nordiques vs. (A3) Buffalo Sabres

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Adams Division Semifinals, in which Quebec won in a three-game sweep.

 In the final game, Buffalo led 5–3 with just nine minutes remaining but allowed the Nordiques to score two goals in a span of 64 seconds to tie it at 12:06.
 The Nordiques' Brent Ashton then got the winner with only 69 seconds left.

 (P1) Philadelphia Flyers vs. (P4) New York Rangers

 This was the sixth playoff series between these two teams.
 New York won three of the previous five meetings.
 Their last meeting was won by New York in a three-game sweep in the 1983 Patrick Division Semifinals.

 (P2) Washington Capitals vs. (P3) New York Islanders

 This was the third playoff series meeting between these two teams.
 New York won both previous series over the past two seasons, including last year's Patrick Division Finals in five games.

-The series comeback by the Islanders is the only instance in NHL history a team has overcome a 2–0 series deficit to win a best-of-five series.
+The series comeback by the Islanders is the only instance in NHL history where a team has overcome a 2–0 series deficit to win a best-of-five series.